Nourish Your Body and Soul

 Breath in the mountain air.
 Listen to the crackle of leaves underfoot.
 Gaze in wonder at breathtaking vistas.
 Experience nature up close, and return from vacation appreciating the outdoors in a new way.

-Volunteer Vacation Information
+Volunteer Vacations Information

 Bob Marshal Wilderness Foundation

-Trips are rated to help you find a project that suits your needs and physical ability.
+Volunteer Vacations are rated to help you find a project that suits your needs and physical ability.
 While trips do not require prior trail maintenance experience, all of our projects require participants to be in good physical condition and will involve 30-40 hours of physical labor during the week.
 Projects are rated from ‘easy’ to ‘very strenuous’.

 Please read the project descriptions carefully, honestly assess your physical capabilities, and choose one that fits your experience level and current health.